2.2 Program Structure

 Statements: Bringing external names into scope.

 Unlike C, Rust does not require forward declarations for functions: you can freely call functions defined later in the file.
-This encourages a top-down design, where higher-level functions appear near the top, and detailed helpers below.
+This encourages a top-down design, where higher-level functions appear near the top, and detailed helpers follow below.

 Important Exception: Variables must be declared before use.